Shakespeare's Birthplace: Acquisition

 Once the family line had come to an end, the house was allowed to fall into a state of disrepair until a rekindling of interest in the 18th century.
 Isaac Watts, Charles Dickens, Sir Walter Scott and Thomas Carlyle were among the notables that visited the birthplace and autographed the walls and windows.
 Many of the signatures still remain on the windowpanes around the house, although the signed walls have long since been painted over.
 A guest registry book includes the signatures of Lord Byron, Alfred, Lord Tennyson, John Keats, and William Thackeray.

 Interest in the property again increased when the whole premises were put up for sale on the death of Court's widow in 1846.
 The American showman P. T. Barnum proposed to buy the home and ship it "brick-by-brick" to the US.
-In response, the Shakespeare Birthday Committee (becoming the Shakespeare Birthplace Trust by a private Act of Parliament) was established and, with the help of donors including Dickens, the Committee raised the necessary £3,000 and bought it the following year.
+In response, the Shakespeare Birthday Committee (becoming the Shakespeare Birthplace Trust by a local Act of Parliament) was established and, with the help of donors including Dickens, the committee raised the necessary £3,000 and bought it the following year.